 WRC-19 added a footnote to the 495-505 kHz frequency band in the frequency allocation table of Article 5 of RR, and specified its use as NAVDAT.
 In addition, NAVDAT was added to the footnote at 415-495 kHz and 505-526.5 kHz in addition to radiotelegraphy (NAVTEX).

-WRC-19 also lists the NAVDAT frequencies in the Maritime HF Band Frequency Table in RR Appendix 17.
+WRC-19 also lists the NAVDAT frequency bands in the Maritime HF Band Frequency Table in RR Appendix 17.

+WRC-23 lists the detailed NAVDAT frequencies in Articles 5 and 33 and Appendix 15 of RR.
+Resolution 364 (WRC-23) “Coordination of services provided by the NAVDAT system” has been published.

-The MF NAVDAT system is described in the Recommendation ITU-R M.2010-1: Characteristics of a digital system, named Navigational Data for broadcasting maritime safety and security related information from shore-to-ship in the 500 kHz band, published by ITU on January 2019.
+The MF NAVDAT system is described in the Recommendation ITU-R M.2010 “Characteristics of a digital system, referred to as Navigational Data for broadcasting maritime safety and security related information from shore-to-ship in the 500 kHz band”.

-The HF NAVDAT system is described in the Recommendation ITU-R M.2058-0: Characteristics of a digital system, named navigational data for broadcasting maritime safety and security related information from shore-to-ship in the maritime HF frequency band, published by ITU on Feb 2014.
+The HF NAVDAT system is described in the Recommendation ITU-R M.2058 “Characteristics of a digital system, referred to as navigational data for broadcasting maritime safety and security related information from shore-to-ship in the maritime HF frequency band”.

 Differential Global Navigational Satellite System (DGNSS)